 The obligation to provide assistance at airports includes the right of disabled persons or persons with reduced mobility to obtain defined assistance at airports free of charge (on departure, arrival and in transit).
-A list of the assistance that must be provided can be found under "Further Information".

 The airlines' duty of assistance includes the right of disabled persons or persons with reduced mobility to obtain defined on board assistance free of charge.
-You can find a list of the assistance that must be provided under "Further Information".

 If a provision of this Regulation is not complied with, the person concerned must first contact the airline or airport in question.
 If no agreement is reached, the matter may be referred to the competent authorities.
 These authorities will examine whether and to what extent the airport or airline has breached its obligations.
 The Federal Office of Civil Aviation FOCA is the competent authority that exercises supervision and to which complaints can be addressed for occurrences that take place at a Swiss airport, those committed by a Swiss airline or those that take place on departure from a Swiss airport but on an airline from a country outside the European Union (except Norway and Iceland).